burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to connect the Microsoft Outlook mobile messaging application (available for iOS / Android) to an email address hosted by Infomaniak.
+This guide explains how to connect the mobile app Microsoft Outlook (app for smartphone or tablet iOS / Android) to an email address hosted by Infomaniak.

 Prerequisites